-Using a heavy loam/topsoil either sandy or clay (a mix of clay and sand is ideal).
-Do not use potting soil, house plant or garden mix.
-Only 4”- 5” of soil is required in the pot.
-Add enough water so the soil raises a couple of inches or so.
+Using a heavy loam/topsoil, either sandy or clay (a mix of clay and sand is ideal).
+Do not use potting soil, house plant, or garden mix.
+Only 4"- 5" of soil is required in the pot.
+Add enough water so the soil rises a couple of inches or so.
 Mix the water and soil together until it forms a good muddy mixture.
-Place tuber on top of the soil with growing tips up, cover main tuber body with 1” of soil.
+On the top of the soil, place the tuber with growing tips up, and cover the main tuber body with 1" of soil.
 Leave the growing tips and cut end exposed.
-Place container in a sunny warm spot.
+Also, place the container in a sunny warm spot.

-Growing tips will soon develop small leaves (coin leaves) that float on the water and begin the photosynthesis to supply the tuber with energy to grow.
-Need to keep at least 2” of water over the top of the tuber.
-After a few days, the lotus will grow the 1st aerial leaf which will soon stand above the water, when you have 2-3 aerial leaves you can fertilize your lotus and increase the water level above the tuber.
+Growing tips will soon develop small leaves (coin leaves) that float on the water and begin photosynthesis to supply the tuber with energy to grow.
+You need to keep at least 2" of water over the top of the tuber.
+After a few days, the Lotus will grow the 1st aerial leaf which will soon stand above the water; when you have 2-3 aerial leaves, you can fertilize your Lotus and increase the water level above the tuber.

-Water depth: Always have at least 2” - 4” of water over the top of the soil.
-Tall/Large lotus can grow in water up to 18” deep or even deeper in very warm climates, but the lotus will expend more energy to send growth up and slow budding/blooming.
-In spring and in cool climates lotus benefit from the extra warmth in shallow water.
-Dwarf lotus should be grown with water 2” to 12” over the pot.
+Submerged depth: Always have at least 2" - 4" of water over the top of the soil.
+Tall/Large Lotus can grow in water up to 18" deep or even deeper in very warm climates, but the Lotus will expend more energy to send growth up and slow budding/blooming in cool and spring climates; lotus benefit from the extra warmth in shallow water.
+Dwarf Lotus should be grown with water 2" to 12" over the pot.

 Water chemistry: Lotus adapt extremely well to different water types but react badly to extremely hard water.
-Lotus do not tolerate much over 1000 ppm water hardness.
+Over 1000 ppm of water hardness is challenging to tolerate for lotus plants.

-Overwintering: All Lotus go dormant but will over-winter in ponds even in Michigan or Minnesota, if the tubers are below the depth of the ice or move the Lotus into a frost-protected area (garage).
-If you pull your lotus container out of the pond and place it in full sun in the spring (after frost danger is over), your lotus will wake up faster for a jump start to the season.
+Overwintering: All Lotus go dormant but will over-winter in ponds, even in Michigan or Minnesota, if the tubers are below the depth of the ice or move the Lotus into a frost-protected area (garage).
+Pulling the lotus container out of the pond and placing it in full sun in the spring (after the frost danger is over) can help Lotus wake up faster for a jump start to the season.